VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **The second best selling game of all time is Jenga.
-Jenga is a Swahili word, meaning "to build."**
+- ⚡ Daily fun fact: **A meteor has only destroyed one satellite, which was the European Space Agency's Olympus in 1993.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">